SolaceLabs/solace-tryme-cli/EXAMPLES.md

 // without any reference to recorded command settings, you can do so by specifying
 // requisite parameters in the command-line

-stm manage queue --create my-queue --semp-url http://localhost:8080/SEMP/v2/config --semp-vpn default --semp-username admin --semp-password admin --add-subscriptions  stm/cli/topic --list-subscriptions
+stm manage queue --create new-queue --semp-url http://localhost:8080/SEMP/v2/config --semp-vpn default --semp-username admin --semp-password admin --add-subscriptions  stm/cli/topic --list-subscriptions

+// update queue (settings & subscriptions)

+stm manage queue --update new-queue --access-type non-exclusive --partition-count 10 --remove-subscriptions stm/cli/topic --add-subscriptions "stm/logistics/>" --list-subscriptions

+// delete queue

+stm manage queue --delete new-queue

 NOTE: The following examples demonstrate how to update an existing command settings in a configuration, as well as how to duplicate (copy) a command setting to a new name!

+// execute a specific queue command from the named configuration

+stm manage queue --config cloud-broker --name queue

 // Update the command setting with the specified command-line parameters (if specified)

 stm manage queue --update --add-subscriptions "stm/logistics/shipped" --remove-subscriptions "stm/logistics/>" --name queue --config cloud-broker --save

-// execute a specific queue command from the named configuration

-stm manage queue --config cloud-broker --name queue

 // Duplicate the command setting